✓ Updated April 2026

 Witness the Bustling Fish Market at Dawn

-Explore the Dutch Fort Ruins and Canals
+Explore the Dutch Fort and Canal

 Discover the Serenity of St. Mary's Church